CreatorDev/contiki-old/platform/mikro-e/Readme.md

     $ export PATH=$PATH:/opt/microchip/xc32/v1.34/bin/

 Platform mikro-e makefile has been updated to build either for cc2520 or for ca8210 depending the build option USE_CC2520 or USE_CA8210.
-The application e.g. Hello World can be built for Mikro-E Clicker and HEX file can be generated to flash on the board as per below:
+6lowpan channel(default 26) and pan_id(default 0xabcd) can be passed from makefile options.
+For debugging purposes, UART3 will be used by default, but USE_SERIAL_PADS can be selected for UART2.The application e.g. Hello World can be built for Mikro-E Clicker and HEX file can be generated to flash on the board along with possible build options as per below:

 For clicker boards using CA8210:

     $ cd examples/hello-world
-    $ make TARGET=mikro-e USE_CA8210=1
+    $ make TARGET=mikro-e USE_CA8210=1 CHANNEL=26 PAN_ID=0xabcd USE_SERIAL_PADS=1
     $ /opt/microchip/xc32/v1.34/bin/xc32-bin2hex hello-world.mikro-e

 For clicker boards using CC2520:

     $ cd examples/hello-world
-    $ make TARGET=mikro-e USE_CC2520=1
+    $ make TARGET=mikro-e USE_CC2520=1 CHANNEL=26 PAN_ID=0abcd USE_SERIAL_PADS=1
     $ /opt/microchip/xc32/v1.34/bin/xc32-bin2hex hello-world.mikro-e